jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - click Open
   - click OK

 This looks much better.
-Note that the legend for the colours we have used are now showing in the layers panel (in not, click the drop-down arrow for the _PNV-AMTfloat_ layer).
+Note that the legend for the colours we have used are now showing in the layers panel (if not, click the drop-down arrow for the _PNV-AMTfloat_ layer).

 Finally, before we move on to digitzation, let's see how we can enable some background contextual layers.
 These include Open Street Map and Google Satellite imagery to support visualisation and digitization of land uses and current vegetation.
 The tasks to do this are shown by the animation in Figure 8.